What You Need to Know About Healthcare Costs in the United States

 Cost of Medical Care in the USA with Insurance

 If you never go to the doctor, then you will not experience these high costs Many people feel comfortable taking that risk.
 For most of us, the risks are too high.
-To offset those risk, you would purchase an international health insurance plan.
+To offset that risk, you would purchase an international health insurance plan.
 Although these plans do require you pay a fixed amount even if you never go to the doctor, your costs will be covered for the services detailed above.
 A high-quality health insurance plan will cover all your costs, less a deductible, excess, and/or co-pay that you can select.
 Depending on the plan you choose, all your costs will be covered with no limit.
 Certain plans will put a cap on how much they will pay (medical maximum).
 Choosing an insurance plan with a lower medical maximum will lower your monthly premiums but you take on additional risk, knowing that if your medical bills exceed that maximum, any additional costs will be your responsibility.
 The cost of health insurance in the USA will therefore vary.
 The cost of an expatriate health insurance plan will be much greater than the cost of a travel medical insurance plan.
 Typically, our clients pay an average of $300 per month for comprehensive global medical insurance and $30 per month for a travel insurance plan.
 Compared to paying a $10,000 medical bill out of your own pocket, those premiums are reasonable.

 Common Costs in the USA vs Other Countries